One Pan Vegetarian Eggplant Lasagna

 Notes

-Variations: This recipe is extremely adaptable for vegetable additions or substitutions like zucchini or mushrooms.
+This recipe is extremely adaptable for vegetable substitutions like zucchini or mushrooms.
+Or stir in some fresh spinach just before adding the ricotta to the lasagna pan.

 Nutrition